rancher/elemental/docs/machineregistration-reference.md

 #### machineInventoryLabels

-Labels that will be set to the `#!yaml MachineInventory` that is created from this `#!yaml MachineRegistration` `Key: value` type.
+Labels that will be set to the `MachineInventory` that is created from this `MachineRegistration` `Key: value` type.
 These labels will be used to establish a selection criteria in [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md).

 :::info